AdobeDocs/experience-manager-learn.en/help/forms/document-services/generate-interactive-dor.md

 1. [Preview Adaptive Form](http://localhost:4502/content/dam/formsanddocuments/f8918complete/jcr:content?wcmmode=disabled)
 1. Fill in few of the form fields.
 1. Click Download PDF to get the PDF.
 You may have to wait a few seconds for the PDF to download.

 >[!NOTE]
 >
+>When you open the downloaded PDF using the browser's pdf viewer, you will not see the data in the pdf.
+Open the downloaded PDF using Adobe Acrobat or Adobe Reader.

+>[!NOTE]
+>